 Requests for Portage involvement can be made for children aged from birth to 3 years who have/are expected to have a delay of at least 6 months in two or more areas of development.

 The Portage service has an open referral system; therefore anyone can refer to the service so long as they have the parent’s permission, including the family themselves.

-Upon receipt of a referral a Senior Portage Home Teacher will review the information on the referral and then contact will be made to the family within two weeks to arrange an initial home visit.
+Upon receipt of a referral a Portage Home Teacher will contact the family to arrange an initial home visit.

-If a Portage service is felt to be appropriate then Portage Support will begin immediately following the initial home visit.
-This information will be communicated to the family during the initial home visit and followed up with a letter to the referrer.
+If a Portage service is felt to be appropriate then this information will be communicated to the family during the initial home visit and followed up with a letter to the referrer.

 Parents/carers and children are partners in all aspects of the Portage service delivery.

 Each home teaching session includes both adult and child-led activities so that parents/carers and children have the opportunity to lead and influence the play and learning that takes place.

 Portage teachers take into consideration the child’s likes and dislikes, the family’s day to day lives and their aspirations for their child are included in the planning of each play session.

 If the service is working with a family where by English is not their first language, they may ask if there’s a family member or friend who could act as a translator.
 If there isn’t anyone or the family don’t feel comfortable with this, employing a translator would be considered.